 ROSe physicians have expertise in complex, acutely ill patients, and those who are deteriorating.
 However, they are open to support rural care providers for any patient whom they are concerned about.

 Support through ROSe is available anytime, 24/7.

 - Zoom: email@example.com

-If you’re a physician or nurse practitioner in rural BC and don’t have a Zoom for Healthcare account yet, fill out our online form to request a Zoom account, or visit our Zoom page for more information.
+If you’re a physician or nurse practitioner in rural BC and don’t have a Zoom for Healthcare account yet, visit our Zoom page for more information.

 If you signed up for a Zoom license through RCCbc, all the RTVS contacts (including ROSe) will be added to your Zoom contacts automatically.
 If your Zoom account was provided by your health authority or you signed up for your own account (outside of RCCbc), you will need to add the contacts manually using the firstname.lastname@example.org Zoom contact address.

 Note: It may take up to 24 hours for your contact request to be accepted, so the contact will show as “pending” until then.

 If you need assistance, watch the video below.
 (The video shows how to add RUDi contacts, but the process is the same for ROSe.)

 Once logged into Zoom, go to Contacts and select ROSe.
 Click the Meet button to start a video consultation.

 The Real-Time Virtual Support Toolkit for Healthcare Providers is aimed at helping physicians, nurse practitioners, and nurses in rural, remote, and First Nations communities navigate through the RTVS pathways.